andersoncgiusti/bs4/README.md

 # bs4
-Testing in python

-Testing requests and beautifulsou4 for get tag in html
+Testing in python the requests and beautifulsou4 for get tag in html